manbearpig3130/deckyble/README.md

 - Show user info and Server certificate chain info
 - Audio quality customization, input compression customization
 - Recording
-- Make the interface generally less shitty
+- Make the interface generally less shitty.
+Add some nice icons etc.
 - Remove all the profanity and nonsense from the code.
 It's just how I keep things interesting...
 - Enhance push-to-talk
 - Public server browser
 - Networking options such as proxies, force TCP, reconnecting on disconnect etc.
 - Configuration to enable notifications (toasts) for events
+- Manage certificates
 - Anything and everything else I can think of
 - Think of a good name for it